KinaraGeorge/higer/README.md

  # Higher level programming :minidisc:

-  This repository contains project for the low level programming.
+  This repository contains project for the higher level programming.

   # Projects
   Projects | Date and time